-A natural gas or LP gas leak ignited by an open flame or spark could result in death, personal injury and/or property damage.
+An open flame or spark could result in death, personal injury and/or property damage.

-Natural gas is lighter than air and will rise.
 Liquefied petroleum (LP) gas is heavier than air and will settle and remain in low areas and open depressions.

 Thoroughly ventilate area and dissipate gas.
 Do NOT use a match or open flame to test for leaks, or attempt to start up furnace before thoroughly ventilating area.